GrouperBot/GrouperBot/README.md

 If you and a buddy wanted 3 more players to join you in some Overwatch quickplay games, you could write:

-`;group new overwatch 3 Looking for 3 more players to join us in some quickplay matches!
+`?group new overwatch 3 Looking for 3 more players to join us in some quickplay matches!
 Add me as a friend and lets play!`

 The advertisment will appear like so: